cran-task-views/MissingData/MissingData.md

     package that contains tools for survey statistics and that can handle multiply imputed datasets.
-More specifically, `r pkg("fastLink")` provides a Fellegi-Sunter probabilistic record linkage that allows for missing data and the inclusion of auxiliary information.\
+More specifically, `r pkg("fastLink")` provides a Fellegi-Sunter probabilistic record linkage that allows for missing data and the inclusion of auxiliary information. `r pkg("eatRep")` implements replication methods in complex survey designs comprising multiple imputed variables.\
     `r pkg("convergEU")` can process data from Eurostat data and impute missing values to monitor convergence between EU countries. `r pkg("eechidna")` has similar features for Australian election and public census datasets.